Apochilles/Luke-Dawson-T2A1-Workbook/README.md

 Consequently, they need to execute the tests as designed as per their project management methodology.

 Finally, they need to consider the exit criteria.
-All planned tests should be have been covered with a 90% success rate and all critical defects must be 100% fixed
+All planned tests should be have been covered with a 90% success rate and all critical defects must be 100% fixed.

 ## Q6: Discuss and analyse requirements related to information system security (100-200 words)